 Five ways to give back in Brooklyn

-Looking to participate in #GivingTuesday?
+Looking to make a difference?
 Look no further than our very own community.

-The holidays are often a time to celebrate and be joyful, but we sometimes forget how much we have or how lucky we are, so it’s never a bad idea to consider how we can help others who are not as fortunate.
-In recognition of Giving Tuesday, we’ve compiled a list of opportunities to help our neighbors - not just seasonally, but year-round.
+It’s always important to be grateful for what you have, but we sometimes forget how much we have or how lucky we are, so it’s never a bad idea to consider how we can help others who are not as fortunate.
+To make things easy, we’ve compiled a list of opportunities to help our neighbors - not just seasonally, but year-round.

 1. Give food